777MW/TwilightToggle-Background-Service/README.md

 ## 💕 Support

-If you like this project, please consider giving it a ⭐ on Github!
-You can also follow me on GitHub to stay updated about this project and others.
+If you enjoy this project, please consider blessing it with a ⭐ on Github!
+You can also follow me to stay updated regarding this project and others.

-## 🙏 Thank you
+## 🙏 Thank You

-Thanks for checking out Twilight Toggle!
+for checking out Twilight Toggle!
 Let's make the internet a more eye-friendly place. 🌆

 ##

-> *Please note: CIELAB inversion is not a perfect technology.
-Some elements, including a few per-page-render transparent image types are unable to be inverted with modern web-object inversion techniques.
-For the few sites where text, logos, or art doesn't render properly please use the System Tray icon.*
+> *Please note: Some elements, including a few per-page-render transparent image types are unable to be processed with modern CIELAB inversion.
+For the few sites where text, logos, or art doesn't render properly please utilize the System Tray icon.*